mroviranavarro/LOV3D_open/README.md

 ## References

-- (Rovira-Navarro, M., Matsuyama, I., Berne, A. 2023)[https://arxiv.org/abs/2311.15710].
+- [Rovira-Navarro, M., Matsuyama, I., Berne, A. 2023](https://arxiv.org/abs/2311.15710).
 A Spectral Method to Compute the Tides of Laterally-Heterogeneous Bodies. arXiv e-prints. doi:10.48550/arXiv.2311.15710
 - Rovira-Navarro, M.,Matsuyama, I. & Berne, A., 2023 Revealing lateral structures in the interiors of planets and moons from tidal observations.
 AGU Fall Meeting Abstracts (2023).
-- (Rovira-Navarro, M. & Matsuyama, I. 2022)[https://ui.adsabs.harvard.edu/abs/2022AGUFM.P45E2514R/abstract]., A Spectral Method to Study the Tides of Laterally Heterogenous Bodies.
+- [Rovira-Navarro, M. & Matsuyama, I. 2022](https://ui.adsabs.harvard.edu/abs/2022AGUFM.P45E2514R/abstract)., A Spectral Method to Study the Tides of Laterally Heterogenous Bodies.
 AGU Fall Meeting Abstracts.

 ## Cite this repository

 If you use this software please cite it as:

-- (Rovira-Navarro, M., Matsuyama, I., Berne, A. 2023)[https://arxiv.org/abs/2311.15710].
+- [Rovira-Navarro, M., Matsuyama, I., Berne, A. 2023](https://arxiv.org/abs/2311.15710).
 A Spectral Method to Compute the Tides of Laterally-Heterogeneous Bodies. arXiv e-prints. doi:10.48550/arXiv.2311.15710

 ## Would you like to contribute?